Skip to Content

 Start with a microfiber cloth and wipe down the highest blind.
 Work your way down until the bottom, then use a handheld vacuum to suck up any extra dust.

-If your blinds are really grimy, soak them in a bathtub with dish soap for an hour.
+But, if you’ve never cleaned them and this is your first go at it, soak them in a bathtub with dish soap for an hour.
 Use a cloth to wipe them down completely.
 Then, hang dry them or use a dry cloth to dry them.

 Fake plants

 Fake plants are so much easier.
-You just put them out and then forget about them.
+You buy them once (yay stretching your budget), put them out, then forget about them.
 But don’t forget about them too long because they’ll get dusty.

 The best way to clean fake plants